Master of Education

 Enrollment in the reading practicum requires successful completion of READ 530, READ 531, READ 532, READ 534 and READ 538.

 The reading practicum will provide a context in which to apply methods, assessment techniques, and teaching strategies in a school setting.
-It will also provide opportunity for an observation of a reading program in application.
+It will also provide the opportunity for an observation of a reading program in application.
 The practicum setting must include assessment, teaching, and evaluation of students at both authorization levels.
 Prerequisites: READ 530 History and Foundations of Literacy Learning; READ 531 Analysis of Reading and Writing Assessments; READ 532 Advanced Strategies in Literacy Instruction; READ 538 Organization of Reading Programs; or by permission.

 Complete the following: